-Using sex toys no longer places you in the realm of sexual deviants.
-In fact, they are even recommended by some sex therapists and couples’ therapists as a tool for developing and nurturing intimacy.
-However, the range of possible users is much larger:
+The use of sex toys no longer places you in the realm of sexual deviants.
+In fact, they are even recommended by some sex therapists and couples therapists as tools to develop and maintain intimacy.
+However, the number of possible users is much larger:

-- Singles who crave sexual release but struggle to find a suitable partner.
+- Singles who crave sexual liberation but find it difficult to find a suitable partner.

-- Couples who want to add an exciting new dimension to their love life.
+Couples who want to add a new dimension to their love life.

-- Any woman who suffers from reduced vagina lubrication due to age or medication.
+Any woman who suffers from reduced vaginal lubrication because of her age or medication.

-Despite the creeping acceptance of sex toys as part of a healthy individual’s life, some barriers are hard to overcome.
-Here are some of the most common, and how you can overcome them.
+Despite the gradual acceptance of sex toys as an integral part of a healthy individual’s life, it is difficult to overcome certain obstacles.
+Here are some of the most common ones and how you can overcome them.

-Self-consciousness certainly could be a virtually insurmountable barrier in the past.
-Fortunately, the internet’s cloak of anonymity does away with the embarrassment factor.
-There is no shortage of sex shops and health shops that offer a variety of products suitable for your particular needs.
+Self-awareness could certainly be a virtually insurmountable barrier in the past.
+Fortunately, the veil of anonymity on the Internet removes the embarrassment factor.
+There is no shortage of sex shops and health food stores offering a variety of products tailored to your particular needs.

 Upsetting the balance

-A common misconception is that a sex toy user is never able to enjoy toy-free again.
-It’s not heroin guys – you can find sexual highs in a variety of sex positions, scenarios and fantasies without the need for a particular machine.
+A common misconception is that a sex toy user is never able to enjoy again without a toy.
+This is not heroin, you can find sexual highs in a variety of sexual positions, scenarios and fantasies without the need for a particular machine.

-Some women fear that the introduction of an artificial tool can cause their partner to feel unwanted or unnecessary.
-Introduce the idea before buying one and let him use it on you.
-That shared exploration will settle his reservations and make it an “our” toy instead of a “her” toy.
+Some women fear that the introduction of an artificial tool may cause their partner to feel undesirable or unnecessary.
+Introduce the idea before you buy one and let it use it on you.
+This shared exploration will settle his bookings and make it a toy “our” instead of a toy “she”.

-Remember to check that the product is skin safe.
-Cheap sex toys made of jelly or rubber cannot be completely cleaned because they are porous.
-Others contain phthalates, which has been shown to be harmful and is banned from kids’ toys.
+Do not forget to check that the product is safe for the skin.
+Cheap sex toys in jelly or rubber can not be completely cleaned because they are porous.
+Others contain phthalates, which have been shown to be harmful and are banned in children’s toys.